OSGConnect/connectbook/start/software/compiling-applications.md

 and any dynamically-linked dependencies that you also installed.
 Our [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985) guide is a good starting point for more information for selecting the appropriate methods for transferring you software.
-Depending on your job workfloe, it may be possible to directly specify your executable binary as the `executable` in your HTCondor submit file.
+Depending on your job workflow, it may be possible to directly specify your executable binary as the `executable` in your HTCondor submit file.